 Even for people who consider themselves well informed about the military-industrial complex find themselves getting lost in the web of procedure and timing of weapons sales.
 There is a gross lack of transparency and information made available to the American peoples.
 Generally, here's how arms sales work:

 There is a period of negotiation that takes place between a country that wants to buy weapons and either the U.S. government or a private company like Boeing or Lockheed Martin.
-After a deal is reached, the State Department is required by the Arms Export Control Act to notify Congress.
+After a deal is reached, the State Department is required by the Arms Export Control Act to notify Congress (if the amount of the offer is over the threshold for notification).
 After the notification is received by Congress, they have 15 or 30 days to introduce and pass a Resolution of Joint Disapproval to block the issuance of the export license.
 The amount of days depends on how close the United States is with the country buying the weapons.

 For Israel, NATO countries, and a few others, Congress has 15 days to block the sale from going through.
 Anyone familiar with Congress's arduous way of doing things may realize that 15 days is not really enough time to carefully consider whether selling millions/billions of dollars in weapons is in the political interest of the United States.